Sandi: A System for Accountability: Construction of Sandi

 When receiving messages on an endorsed channel, the receiver checks the signature on the message against $\verificationKey_\senderMarker$ and checks whether the tail of $\TagsDict[\verificationKey_\senderMarker].\tags$ holds an endorsement tag that is still valid \textit{for receiving} (\autoref{subsec:delayed_reporting}).
+Otherwise, it considers the channel as no longer endorsed and may want to request a fresh tag.

 The head of the queue $\TagsDict[\verificationKey_\senderMarker].\tags$ holds the oldest endorsement tag for this channel, whereas the tail holds the latest one.
 As a garbage collection routine, the receiver always pops the queue head after it expires \textit{for reporting} (\autoref{subsec:delayed_reporting}).
 It removes the channel entry entirely once the queue becomes empty and $\TagsDict[\verificationKey_\senderMarker].\timestamp_\text{rep}$ is in the past.